joaoblyss/coding-challenge/README.md

 A simple EURO currency exchange calculator.

-The user's input, in EUROS, will be converted to foreign currencies based on cross-currency rates provided by the European Central Bank, which can be found in http://www.ecb.europa.eu/stats/eurofxref/eurofxref-daily.xml.
+The user's input, in EUROS, will be converted to foreign currencies based on cross-currency rates provided by the European Central Bank.

+The exchange rates are fetched daily from the European Central Bank (ECB) [Reference Rates](http://www.ecb.europa.eu/stats/eurofxref/eurofxref-daily.xml).

 Table of Contents
 =================